Learn about sake from the world’s leading expert, John Gauntner, in an intimate class setting. Maximum group size is limited to fourteen people.

 For those planning to use JR Pass for more extended travel, please contact us for details regarding Shinkansen return travel from Niigata.

-Additional domestic travel arrangements and consulting are available by Michi Travel Japan.
+Additional domestic travel arrangements and consulting are available.
 Please contact us at firstname.lastname@example.org for more information.

 John Gauntner Lecture, sake breweries, Japanese Pottery, Goma fire ritual, yuba making, shojin ryori, nare-shushi